“Reading inside a stone” that is the feeling that comes to my mind when we I am reflecting of how to face a world that moves towards the unknown.

 Change cannot be reduced to a specific momentum -as usually seen within the business sector- but to a constant process of transformation that even without improving its capacities with an immediate result it lay the foundations for walking towards a “state of change”.
 The idea of constant processes of change may sound too much ambitious or even unrealistic, however crises pushing us to conclude that constant change must be the new normal for an uncertain world.

-Read inside the stone of crises the flexibility of change, discovering new structures and focus that will open the world to innovation and adaptation.
+Reading inside the “stone of crises” the flexibility that delivers change through discovering new structures and keeping the focus on building a world open to innovation and adaptation.

 *José Manuel Castro, Stone sculpture.